aalepere/djangowarehouse/README.md

 }
 ```

-The JSON provides the identity of person and list of vehicles that current belongs to this person, below are the serializers that will be used to parse this JSON:
+The JSON provides the identity of person and list of vehicles that currently belongs to this person, below are the serializers that will be used to parse this JSON:
 ```python
 from rest_framework import serializers